Tylarobson/Tylarobson.Tytans-Website/README.md

 When looking back at the whole process there are somethings that now i wish i would devlop more, because i lose the ability in myself sometimes it can take a while to get the code and layout right.
 Also creating the website for a friend took more time than normal as having to talk about the layout and the content of the work.
 I used HTML, CSS and Javascript to create the website with some guidence from w3schools.
 Overall i feel that with more time this website could look alot better.

 # Conclustion
-Overall this project was something of a challenge however it came together for the end result.
+Overall this project was something of a challenge however i feel that it has achieved to be showing what the artist has to offer, i feel with more CSS to the website then this could be looking more professional.